-Jeff Auer (Bruce, Writer, Producer) is a New York-based actor, writer and voice-over artist.
+Jeff Auer (Bruce, Writer, Producer) is a Brooklyn-based actor, writer and voice-over artist.
 Credits include "The Blacklist", “Bull”, “The Affair”, “Blue Bloods”, “Luke Cage” and the film “Ben is Back (with Julia Roberts and Lucas Hedges).
 Jeff is co-writer of the songs for the film and the band with fellow cast member and producer Alex Emanuel.

 Jared Barel (Director, Producer) is an award winning filmmaker, illustrator, designer, and graphic novelist.
 He is the owner and founder, along with his brother, Jordan, of Loaded Barrel Studios, an acclaimed publisher of comics and graphic novels, including "Grey" and "Brielle and the Horror."
 Jared is also a skilled screenwriter, editor, cinematographer and animator, lending his many talents to features, documentaries, short films, music videos and industrials among other projects.

 Alex Emanuel (Jimmy, Producer, Music) is a New York-based actor, producer, filmmaker, writer, director and visual artist.
 He's also former touring, recording rock musician and songwriter and veteran of numerous bands.
-His TV credits include roles on “Succession”, "50 Central", "Public Morals" and "Blue Bloods", the features "Stealing Chanel", "The Luring" and "When Everything's Gone" and "The Luring".
-Alex has appeared in the world premieres of the new rock musicals "Family Album" and "Home Street Home" among other theatre projects, and is presently working on a documentary about his father, the Illustrator Robert Grossman, who passed away in 2018.
+His TV credits include roles on “Succession”, "50 Central", "Public Morals", "Blue Bloods" and “Law and Order”.
+Recent feature film roles include “Inside the Rain”, "When Everything’s Gone" and "The Luring".
+Alex has appeared in the world premieres of the rock musicals "Family Album" and "Home Street Home" among other theatre projects, and is presently working on a documentary about his father, the Illustrator Robert Grossman, who passed away in 2018.

 Jordan Barel (Legal, Producer) is a writer, producer and lawyer for Loaded Barrel Studios.
 Based in LA, he's worked for New Line Cinema, AMC, Verve Talent Agency and was recently named in Variety's Hollywood Movers and Shakers list.
 Jordan and his brother Jared gew up playing in bands together.